Classic car insurance

 How old does a car have to be for classic insurance?

-You might have a specific image in your head for what counts as a classic car, whether it be vintage old cars or modern classics.
-For insurance purposes, it’s much less exciting.
-Insurance providers tend to follow the example of the HMRC, which defines a classic car as one over 15 years old and has a market value of £15,000 or more.
-To qualify for tax exemption, it needs to be at least 40 years old.
+When it comes to taxing a vehicle, HMRC has a very clear-cut definition of what counts as classic; a classic car is one that’s over 15 years old and has a market value of £15,000 or more.
+To qualify for tax exemption, it needs to be at least 40 years old – what HRMC defines as a 'historic’ vehicle.

 What does classic car insurance cover?